 The listings of laboratory results will be provided for all laboratory parameters.
 The listings will be sorted by parameters and assessment dates or visits for each patient.
-Laboratory values that are outside the normal range will also be flagged in the data listings, along with corresponding normal ranges.
+Laboratory values that are outside the normal range or with CTCAE grade ≥ 1 will also be flagged in the data listings, along with corresponding normal ranges.
 A listing of CTCAE grading will also be generated for those laboratory tests.